bnaucler/mtmp/README.md

 Tested on Arch Linux 4.11 (x86\_64)

 ## Dependencies
-mtmp requires libjansson and libcurl to compile
+mtmp requires libjansson and libcurl to compile, and connects to [OpenWeathermap](http://openweathermap.org) and [ip-api](http://ip-api.com) for data retrieval.

 ## Installation
 `sudo make all install`